Select Language

 1. Introduction

-Chinese Spelling Correction (CSC) is a fundamental NLP task aimed at detecting and correcting spelling errors in Chinese text.
-It is crucial for applications like Named Entity Recognition, Optical Character Recognition (OCR), and web search.
-The prevailing approach has been to treat CSC as a sequence tagging task, fine-tuning BERT-based models on sentence pairs.
-However, this paper identifies a critical flaw in this paradigm and proposes a novel solution: the Rephrasing Language Model (ReLM).
+Chinese Spelling Correction (CSC) is a critical NLP task focused on detecting and correcting spelling errors in Chinese text.
+It serves as a foundational component for applications like Named Entity Recognition, Optical Character Recognition (OCR) post-processing, and search engine optimization.
+Traditional state-of-the-art methods frame CSC as a sequence tagging problem, fine-tuning models like BERT to map erroneous characters to correct ones.
+However, this paper identifies a fundamental limitation in this approach: it conditions corrections excessively on the error pattern itself, rather than the overall sentence semantics, leading to poor generalization on unseen errors.

 2. Methodology